 GCE is a publicly traded education services company dedicated to serving colleges and universities.
 GCE has developed significant technological solutions, infrastructure and operational processes to provide services to these institutions on a large scale.
-GCE's most significant university partner is GCU, a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online, on ground at its campus in Phoenix, Arizona and at two off-campus classroom and laboratory sites.
+GCE's most significant university partner is GCU, a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online, on ground at its campus in Phoenix, Arizona and at four off-campus classroom and laboratory sites.

 In January 2019, GCE began providing education services to numerous university partners across the United States, through our wholly-owned subsidiary, Orbis Education, which we acquired on January 22, 2019.
-See Note 3 - Acquisition to consolidated financial statements for a full description of the Acquisition.
 Since the Acquisition, GCE, together with Orbis Education, has continued to add additional university partners.
 In the healthcare field, we work in partnership with a growing number of top universities and healthcare networks across the country, offering healthcare-related academic programs at off-campus classroom and laboratory sites located near healthcare providers and developing high-quality, career-ready graduates, who enter the workforce ready to meet the demands of the healthcare industry.
-In addition, we have begun providing certain services to a university partner to assist them in expanding their online graduate programs.
-As of December 31, 2021, GCE provides education services to 27 university partners across the United States.
+In addition, we have provided certain services to a university partner to assist them in expanding their online graduate programs.
+As of December 31, 2022, GCE provides education services to 27 university partners across the United States.